brampat/brampat.github.io/presentation/10_top_owasp/10_Top_OWASP_Dive.md

   * Vulnerability Disclosure Reports (VDR)
   * Vulnerability Exploitability eXchange (VEX)
   * CycloneDX Attestations (CDXA)

-* Bonus: OWASP CycloneDX: to create full SBOMs, explain what SBOMs are and how they help improve trust in your software and quickly pinpoint vulnerable dependencies
 * SBOM: Software Bill of Materials
 * Alternative: SPDX (Linux Software Foundation)